rajyadav1814/edge-agents/scripts/gemini-tumbler/README.md

 ### User Anonymization

-- **Multi-Stage Privacy**: Implements a three-function daisy chain for enhanced privacy
+- **Multi-Stage Privacy**: Implements a daisy chain with Supabase Edge Functions and Cloudflare Workers for enhanced privacy
 - **Configurable Anonymization**: Control which user data gets anonymized (ID, IP, geolocation, user agent)
 - **One-Way Hashing**: Uses SHA-256 with salt for secure, non-reversible anonymization
 - **Data Isolation**: Each function in the chain has limited access to sensitive data
+- **Cross-Platform Separation**: Distributes processing across Supabase and Cloudflare for enhanced security
 - **Audit Trail**: Each step in the chain can be independently logged and audited

 ## Benefits